-When selling your home, Door charges a flat fee of $5,000 paid at close.
+When selling your home, Door.com charges a flat fee of $5,000 paid at close.

 In either case, you'll receive a fantastic, full-service real estate brokerage experience.

 There isn't one.
-You can read reviews from some of our hundreds of thrilled clients about their experence with Door here, on zillow.
+You can read reviews from some of our hundreds of thrilled clients about their experence with Door.com here, on Zillow.

-As a Buyer, we: help you with financing, search for homes, show you homes, handle your offers, manage the paperwork, see the transaction through to title, and negotiate to get you the best price.
+There are no fees for buyers.
+As a buyer, we: help you with financing, search for homes, show you homes, handle your offers, manage the paperwork, see the transaction through to title, and negotiate to get you the best price.

-As a seller, we: use our pricing process to expertly (and correctly) price your home, stage your home, take professional photos, craft a 3D model, market the home via the MLS and more than 90 websites (including Zillow/Trulia/Realtor.com), manage showings and offers, negotiate on your behalf, and see the transaction through to title.
+As a seller, we: use our pricing process to expertly (and correctly) price your home, take professional photos, market the home via the MLS and more than 90 websites (including Zillow/Trulia/Realtor.com), manage showings and offers, negotiate on your behalf, and see the transaction through to title.

 We only work with sellers who are willing to offer 3% buyer’s agent commission (BAC).
 The unfortunate truth is that some traditional agents will discriminate against (i.e. not show) homes that do not offer 3% BAC.

-No. If Door is representing you to sell your home, your Door Listing Agent will not be at showings.
+No. If Door.com is representing you to sell your home, your Door.com Listing Agent will not be at showings.
 S/he will follow up actively with all agents who show your home to get their feedback.

-If an unrepresented buyer wants to see your home, we will designate a Door Field Agent to show the home.
+If an unrepresented buyer wants to see your home, we will designate a Door.com Field Agent to show the home.

-A listing agreement with Door is generally 4-6 months.
+A listing agreement with Door.com is generally 4-6 months.
 It may be longer for homes that are over $1,000,000, as they tend to have a higher average number of days on market.

 This is a common misconception.
 While the Buyer does not directly write a check to his/her real estate agent, rest assured everyone pays commission.
 There is a 6% pool of commission that is paid to the Seller’s real estate broker upon closing.
 The Seller’s broker usually then pays the Buyer’s broker half of the commission, i.e. 3%, as compensation.
 As a Buyer, your agent is compensated 3% of the gross sales price.